pars-linux/uludag/trunk/doc/en/developer.pardus.org.tr/source/guides/packaging/checklib.rst

 It checks for clementine and for all installed packages that belongs to tex.tools component.
-We store the results to the file checked_packages.txt, note that -n option is used tu supress the colors.
+We store the results to the file checked_packages.txt, note that -n option is used to supress the colors.
 That is useful if you want to use piping.
-When you not use the no-color option, all the ASCI color characters coding will be saved too.
+When you dont use the no-color option, all the ASCI color characters coding will be saved too.
 An additional note here should be mentioned.
 As you see, a pisi file and an installed package is checked together.
 However, that is not recommended!
 Because the enviroment